arpan65/arpan65/README.md

 Hi, my name is **Arpan** and I am a **Tech Professional** based in Kolkata, India.

-I build machine-learning and Integration solutions using Python scientific libraries and AWS cloud computing services, with 4+ years experience serving the P&C Insurance and Document Intelligence sector.
+I build data and Integration solutions using Python scientific libraries and AWS cloud computing services, with 5+ years experience serving the P&C Insurance and Document Intelligence sector.

 I am an AWS Certified Developer associated and Duckcreek Certified Claims Configurator.